 WARNING: Out of respect for Sony Pictures, Marvel Studios, and your viewing experience, this review will be as cryptic and spoiler-free as possible.

-After the events of Spider-Man: No Way Home, Peter Parker (Tom Holland) has been unmasked as the friendly neighborhood web-slinger and is framed for the death of Mysterio.
+After the events of Spider-Man: Far From Home, Peter Parker (Tom Holland) has been unmasked as the friendly neighborhood web-slinger and is framed for the death of Mysterio.
 As Parker can no longer separate his private life from his superhero alter ego, he asks the help of Doctor Strange (Benedict Cumberbatch) to change the reality of his identity reveal.
 This accidentally unlocks a merging of different universes, with villains from different timelines appearing, including Dr. Otto Octavious (Alfred Molina), Electro (Jamie Foxx), and Norman Osborn (Willem Dafoe).
 In order to stop the universes from colliding, Parker enlists the help of MJ (Zendeya) and Ned (Jacob Balatan) to capture the villains and stop the multiverse collision.

 Having Spider-Man in the MCU has almost been a double-edged sword.
 Ever since Holland’s first appearance in Captain America: Civil War, he’s been a welcome and charismatic edition to the universe.
 But at the same time, Homecoming and Far From Home felt like they were too reliant on the Marvel references and it never quite stuck out.
 In the case of Spider-Man: No Way Home, this has felt like the first time that Holland got to truly stand on his own, even with the incorporated multiverse.
 This is definitely the most mature and noble that MCU’s Spidey has been, with Holland’s best performance as our favourite web-slinger complimenting the development.